Packing d-dimensional balls into a d+1-dimensional container: Stabbing helps to pack general unit hyperdisks inside an axis-parallel box

-We now address the general \pack problem.
-Given a set of disks~$\disks$, we partition it into three subsets~$\disksx$, $\disksy$, and~$\disksz$, depending on which coordinate axis the normal vector makes the smallest angle with (this corresponds simply to the highest absolute coordinate value in the normal vector).
-We then consider an optimal stabbing for~$\disksx$ with respect to the~$x$-axis, an optimal stabbing for~$\disksy$ with respect to the~$y$-axis, and an optimal stabbing for~$\disksz$ with respect to the~$z$-axis.
+We now address the general \packAA problem.
+Given a set~$\disks$ of unit hyperdisks, we partition it into $d+1$~subsets~$\disks_1, \disks_2, \dots, \disks_{d+1}$, depending on which coordinate axis the normal vector makes the smallest angle with (this corresponds simply to the highest absolute coordinate value in the normal vector).
+We then consider an optimal stabbing for~$\disks_i$ with respect to the~$x_i$-axis, for $1 \leq i \leq d+1$.
 Note that the normals for each subfamily make an angle of at most~$\phi_0$ with its corresponding axis.